-A coalition of electrical-power interests is encouraging New Jersey Gov. Christie to veto a controversial bill that would subsidize development of a Gloucester County power plant that they say would unsettle the region's energy markets.
+A coalition of electrical power interests is encouraging New Jersey Gov. Christopher J. Christie to veto a controversial bill that would subsidize development of a Gloucester County power plant that they say would unsettle the region's energy markets.

 "We cannot afford an energy surcharge to guarantee billions of dollars of revenue to a few select developers," said George M. Waidelich, vice president of energy operations for Safeway Inc., which says it now spends about $2 million a year on electricity for its five Genuardi's stores in South Jersey.

-Christie spokesman Michael Drewniak said the bill was under review.
-Legislative sources said the governor was expected to sign it because his office was consulted in drafting amendments that addressed some of the administration's concerns.
+Christie spokesman Michael Drewniak said the bill is under review.
+Legislative sources said the governor is expected to sign it because his office was consulted in drafting amendments that addressed some of the administration's concerns.

-But supporters of the legislation say those markets, which are managed by regional power-grid operator PJM Interconnection Inc., have failed to lower prices for N.J. residents.
+But supporters of the legislation say those markets, which are managed by regional power grid operator PJM Interconnection Inc., have failed to lower prices for New Jersey residents.

-And they say that many of the interests opposed to the N.J. legislation are incumbent power generators like Exelon Corp. and Public Service Enterprise Group of Newark, which stand to gain by keeping new power generators out of the market.
+And they say that many of the interests opposed to the New Jersey legislation are incumbent power generators like Exelon Corp. and Public Service Enterprise Group of Newark, which stand to gain by keeping new power generators out of the market.

 "I don't think it's a system that encourages building new generation to keep prices down," said Stefanie Brand, the New Jersey Rate Counsel, the state's consumer advocate.